Self assessor payments

-To make an electronic payment, you must quote the payment reference code (transaction number) for each transaction lodged through OSR Online.
-The reference number is on the Transaction statement summary that displays after you submit the transaction - this summary also explains how and when to pay.
+To make an electronic payment, you must quote the payment reference code (transaction number) for each transaction lodged through QRO Online.
+The reference number is on the transaction statement summary that displays after you submit the transaction - this summary also explains how and when to pay.

 You can pay electronically by: